ovnisoftware/Linked-List-Puzzles-In-C-Sharp/README.md

 6. Write a method that deletes the middle node in a singly linked list
  - Delete_Middle_Node.cs

+7. Reverse a linked list using iteration
+ - Reverse.cs

 The .cs files listed are all partial classes of LinkedListStack to better separate the puzzles.